4321 SRAM

 - The SRAM cell implicitly uses

-vdd!, and after extraction, it may appear asVDD!. - At schematic level, there is a simple way:
+vdd!.
+After extraction, it may appear asVDD!. - At schematic level, there is a simple way to power all:

 - Use 1V